AEmilioDiStefano/ftr/README.md

 # ftr
 ## File Transfer Repository

-This repository facilitates the sending and recieving of documents from one machine to another via Git.
+This repository facilitates the sending and recieving of documents from a desktop computer to an embedded system via Git.

+This is especially helpful when ssh and scp are having issues and files need to be sent immediately.